Modern Seoul skyline with iconic N Seoul Tower and skyscrapers, Seoul, South Korea

 Moderate

 "Planning a trip to Seoul?
 April is when the best weather begins — perfect for long walks and exploring without the crowds.
-Get ready for vibrant nights and busy streets."
+The nightlife scene here is not to be missed."

 Our take